Is an Electric Radiator cheaper?

 If you have electric radiators in your home at the moment and are considering installing a gas-powered central heating system, then you need to consider the costs involved.

-A new central heating system will require a boiler, all the radiators and installation of copping piping to deliver hot water around the home.
+A new central heating system will require a boiler, all the radiators and installation of associated pipework to deliver hot water around the home.
 The cost of labour also needs to be factored in.

 Installing a new gas-powered central heating system can cost several thousands of pounds, so if you currently have electric heating, it might not be the cheapest option to change the way you heat your home.